 Accuracy is as you would expect at the forefront of people’s minds when it comes to digitisation.

 When we asked people ‘What are the current accounting priorities of your finance department?’
 30% of people replied that it was either making sure all data is connected and accurate or correct and timely invoicing.

-The digitisation of systems means that there are less manual processes and as a result, Fewer chances to introduce ‘fat finger syndrome.
+The digitisation of systems means that there are fewer manual processes and as a result, Fewer chances to introduce ‘fat finger syndrome.

-Cost control also scored highly at 16% and this is something that many of our users have reported as a benefit of adopting Rydoo as their travel and expenses solution.
+Cost control also scored highly at 16% and this is something that many of our users have reported as a benefit of adopting Rydoo as their expenses solution.